 I guess I didn't do myself any favors by having high expectations.

-I thought that the second season they would be dating early on and that the episodes would be about their relationship together.
+I thought that in the second season Kuronuma and Kazehaya would be dating early on and that the episodes would be about their relationship together.
 When I realized that it was going to be twelve episodes of them doing nothing, it was pretty frustrating.

 There was no need to drag this out so long.
 If this was all that was happening, they should have just gotten together at the end of the first season and had no second season.

 Overall, even though I liked the ending and I was happy to see them get together, the frustration of seeing nothing happen for twelve episodes straight was a waste of time and I think this season was a waste.

 Sorry for giving it a 10.
 I know it's probably because I am a sucker for a rom-com genre but hear me out.
 Rarely does an anime give me the urge to have an all-nighter once I started watching one.
 Kimi ni Todoke did not make me sleep at all.
 I have watched the 2nd season, specifically episodes 9 - 12 a couple of time for it to sink in.
 It was a joy to watch Kazehaya and Kuronuma finally get together in the end.
 The plot may be slow but it was definitely worth

 the wait.
 Although I feel like there should be more, I am contented on how the story went and ended.
 I love the characters especially Kazehaya because despite of being the person who can have the woman he wanted, he pursued someone who he thought is unreachable.
 I just love the plot so much.